cathal-brady/xhec-mlops-project-student/README.md

 ### Key Features of the Repository:
 - **Model Training and Inference Workflow**: We use Prefect to manage the workflows for both training the model and making predictions.
 The workflows are modularized into separate tasks and flows, making it easier to manage and maintain.
-- **Automated Retraining**: A Prefect deployment is set up to regularly retrain the model, ensuring it stays up to date as new data becomes available.
+- **Automated Retraining**: A Prefect deployment is set up to regularly retrain the model, ensuring it stays up to date as new data becomes available.g
 - **API Deployment**: The repository contains an API built using FastAPI that allows users to submit new data and receive real-time age predictions for abalone.
 The API is integrated with Pydantic for input validation.
 - **Pre-commit Hooks for Code Quality**: The repository uses `black`, `isort`, and `ruff` to ensure clean, consistent code formatting and linting, enforced by pre-commit hooks.

-By following the instructions in this README, you'll be able to:
+### By following the instructions in this README, you'll be able to:
-- Recreate the development environment used for the project.
+- **Recreate the development environment** used for the project.
-- Train and retrain the model using Prefect.
+- **Train and retrain the model using Prefect**.
-- Deploy an API that serves predictions based on new input data.
+- **Deploy an API** that serves predictions based on new input data.
 - Ensure that the code adheres to the coding standards and practices set by the project.

 ---